-The transfer of Land Parcels between Land Managers is done on the basis of Wealth, but a simple mechanism is used, that more reflects a process of allocation by some official body than a market.
+The rules for transfer of Land Parcels depend in part on which class of Land Manager is being used by a Subpopulation.
+Two such classes are available: LandManager and PositiveLandManager.
+In both classes, the transfer of Land Parcels between Land Managers is done on the basis of Wealth, but a simple mechanism is used, that more reflects a process of allocation by some official body than a market.
 The idea is to create a situation, as simply as possible, whereby successful Land Managers gain more Land, whilst unsuccessful Managers lose it.

-Land Managers who have negative accrued Wealth must sell off their Land Parcels until their Wealth is no longer negative.
+Land Managers from the LandManager class who have negative accrued Wealth must sell off their Land Parcels until their Wealth is no longer negative, whilst those from the PostiveLandManager class must sell off their Land Parcels if they have non-positive Wealth until their Wealth is positive.
 Land Parcels are sold in order of Yield, with lowest Yielding Parcels being sold first.
-A global parameter, the Land Parcel Price, specifies the amount of Wealth received by a Land Manager for selling a Land Parcel, which does not change during the course of a run.
-If a Land Manager has to sell off all of their Land Parcels to achieve non-negative Wealth, then they are regarded as having gone out of business, and are retired from the simulation.
+A global parameter, the Land Parcel Price, specifies the amount of Wealth received by a Land Manager for selling a Land Parcel, and this parameter does not change in value during the course of a run.
+If a Land Manager has to sell off all of their Land Parcels to achieve non-negative (LandManager) or positive (PositiveLandManager) Wealth, then they are regarded as having gone out of business, and are retired from the simulation.
 Since this is the only restriction on the length of time a Land Manager may spend in the simulation, a Land Manager is better thought of as representing a farming business or family, than an individual farmer.

 A list of Parcels for transfer having thus been established, a new owner is selected at random from a list of eligible Land Managers plus one potential new Land Manager.
-Eligible Land Managers are those with Wealth equal to or greater than the Land Parcel Price who own a Land Parcel neighbouring that for sale.
+Eligible Land Managers are those from the LandManager class with Wealth equal to or greater than the Land Parcel Price and those from the PositiveLandManager class with Wealth greater than the Land Parcel Price, who own a Land Parcel neighbouring that for sale.
 Ownership of n neighbouring Land Parcels gives n chances to be selected, while the potential new Land Manager always has a single chance.
 The Wealth of an existing Land Manager selected to own the Parcel is diminished by the Land Parcel Price on transfer.
 If a new Land Manager is selected, then their initial Wealth is zero.
 Land Managers have no option to refuse a Land Parcel transfer.